ibm-maximo-dev/maximo_workerInsights/README.md

 ![WAS](Diagrams/WASLDAPIntegration.png)
 Figure 6 - Websphere application server full profile configuration for single sign on.

-This option is not tested yet (the link on how to set up websphere full profile bridge available soon in this tutorial.
-Open a git issue in case it is urgently needed).
+Find the instructions on how to set up websphere full profile bridge [here](https://github.com/ibm-watson-iot/wi-websphere-auth/tree/master/was-full-profile).

 ## Issues and Suggestions
 This tool is open source, which means that you are free to extend it.
 You can even submit pull requests if you add a feature or fix a bug.
 If you want to submit issues or suggestions, you can use the [Github Issues tab](https://github.com/ibm-maximo-dev/maximo_workerInsights/issues).